 Skip to main contentIBM Quantum Documentation

-In the verify phase, you test your quantum programs by running them on simulated devices and exploring their performance under realistic device noise models.
-This allows you to validate them before sending them to a physical system.
+You can test your quantum programs by running them on simulated devices and exploring their performance under realistic device noise models.
+This allows you to debug them before sending them to a quantum processing unit (QPU).

-Because the cost of classically simulating quantum circuits scales exponentially with the number of qubits, circuits that are larger than 50 qubits or so generally cannot be directly verified.
+Because the cost of classically simulating quantum circuits scales exponentially with the number of qubits, circuits that are larger than 50 qubits or so generally cannot run on simulators.
 For such circuits, you can:

 • Test smaller versions of the circuits that can be simulated classically.

-• Modify the circuits so that they become classically simulable and test these modified circuits.
+• Modify the circuits so that they become classically simulable, although less accurate.

-Stabilizer circuits are a useful tool for accomplishing this latter goal.
+Stabilizer circuits, also known as Clifford circuits, are a useful tool for accomplishing this latter goal.
 These are a restricted class of quantum circuits that can be efficiently simulated classically.
 Specialized simulators can easily simulate stabilizer circuits with thousands of qubits.
-See Efficient simulation of stabilizer circuits with Qiskit Aer primitives for an overview of stabilizer circuits and how to simulate them efficiently.
+See Efficient simulation of stabilizer circuits with Qiskit Aer primitives for more information.

-For general quantum circuits, the following tools are available for you to verify your quantum programs:
+For general quantum circuits, the following tools are available to test and debug your quantum programs:

 Was this page helpful?